USS Galveston (CL-19): 1924–1930

-Galveston was recommissioned 5 February 1924 for duty with the Special Service Squadron.
+Galveston was recommissioned on 5 February 1924 for duty with the Special Service Squadron.
 She based most of her operations out of Cristóbal and Balboa, Panama, in a series of patrols that took her off the coast of Honduras, Cuba, and Nicaragua.
 On 27 August 1926 she arrived at Bluefields, Nicaragua, landing a force of 195 men at the request of the American Consul to protect American interests during a revolutionary uprising.
 Thereafter much of her time was spent cruising between that-port and Balboa to cooperate with the State Department in the restoration and preservation of order, and to insure the protection of American lives and property in Central America.

-After a voyage north in the fall of 1929 for overhaul in the Boston Navy Yard, Galveston revisited her namesake 26 to 29 October for the Navy Day celebrations, then touched Cuba on her way to Haiti, where she embarked Marines for transport to the Panama Canal.
+After a voyage north in the fall of 1929 for overhaul in the Boston Navy Yard, Galveston revisited her namesake from 26 to 29 October for the Navy Day celebrations, then touched Cuba on her way to Haiti, where she embarked Marines for transport to the Panama Canal.
 She resumed her watchful cruises between Balboa and Corinto until 19 May 1930 when she transited the Panama Canal for a last courtesy visit to Galveston (24–31 May) before inactivation overhaul in the Philadelphia Navy Yard.

 Decommissioning

-She was decommissioned at Philadelphia on 2 September 1930; struck from the Navy List 1 November 1930, and sold for scrapping 13 September 1933 to the Northern Metal Company of Philadelphia.
+She was decommissioned at Philadelphia on 2 September 1930; struck from the Navy List on 1 November 1930, and sold for scrapping on 13 September 1933 to the Northern Metal Company of Philadelphia.